Kunjesh9867/HackerRank/MySQL/Basic Select/README.md

 ```

 # Employee Salaries
-Write a query that prints a list of employee names (i.e.: the name attribute) for employees in Employee having a salary greater than  per month who have been employees for less than  months.
-Sort your result by ascending employee_id.
+`Write a query that prints a list of employee names (i.e.: the name attribute) for employees in Employee having a salary greater than 2000 per month who have been employees for less than 10 months.
+Sort your result by ascending employee_id.`

-Input Format
 The Employee table containing employee data for a company is described as follows:

 | Column      |   Type     |
 | :--         | :--        |
 | employee_id | INTEGER    |